sam-morales/image-sorter/README.md

 # image-sorter
 Recursive image (or file) retrieval script that finds files from specific dates and names over a large amount of folders quickly and easily

+Built for retrieving large amounts of images on the job from a network server with a convoluted folder structure.
+Reduced timespent sorting and searching for images drastically and improved productivity on this project.

 ## Getting Started

 Just run the script!